The Church of St. Stanislaus

 In1874, Father Steinocher arrived from Bohemia and was assigned as the first Czech pastor of St. Stanislaus parish.
 He had a very difficult time with the small, poor parish because of the discord and conflict that came about because the Polish parishioners were jealous that a Czech was their pastor.
 He left and was followed by Father Onufrius Stroelke, a Pole.
 Even he could not accomplish much with his countrymen, and he left after a year.
 In 1877 a Czech priest, Father Frantisek Tichy, was appointed to St. Stanislaus.
 He wanted to build a rectory instead of having priests live in private or rented apartments.
 He saved up his salary of $400 a year for three years and bought land on which to build a rectory.
 The Poles didn’t want to contribute money toward the Czech rectory, and so after much disagreement and fighting, the Poles left the church in 1880 and built St. Adelberts.
 That year, Father Tichy left for New Prague and priests from the cathedral administered to St. Stanislaus until Father Peter Maly returned to the parish.
 He was treated poorly by the parishioners and left after one year.
 Father Honoratus Povolny became the pastor in 1882 and remained for two years.

 Finally, Father John Rynda, a recent immigrant from Moravia, was called to the church in 1886.
 He remained the pastor at St. Stanislaus for nearly forty years and under his care, the church prospered.
 During that time, a large brick church was built with Gothic altars and paintings of the patron saints of the Czech people.
 The parishioners paid $16,000 for the construction of the church and its interior.
 It was adorned with three beautiful altars and a large organ and was proclaimed as one of the most beautiful churches in the city.
 In 1905, Father Rynda collected $2500 from the parish and decorated the church with oil paintings of beloved saints and he surprised them by donating the Stations of the Cross in oil colors.
-Other societies in the church donated statues of their patrons on the alter and around the church.
+Other societies in the church donated statues of their patrons on the altar and around the church.
 It was declared “Czech Heaven” by Archbishop Ireland.

 In 1886 when Father Rynda finished the new church, the old church was converted into a school and three sisters of Notre Dame were the first teachers.
 School desks were made from the old pews.
 There were seventy children enrolled in the three-room school.
 This school was torn down and a four-room brick school was built in 1902.
 The first graduation was held in1911 with 10 pupils graduating.
 During World War I, 58 former students of St. Stanislaus School were in the United States Army and Navy.
 The school children did their part by buying war stamps, making bandages, sweaters, stocking and scarves for the soldiers, and enlisting in the Red Cross society.
 During this time, a parish hall was also built to accommodate meeting and conventions.